themangoest/METALOT/README.md

 <B>Firmware update</B>
 Use an ST LINK to flash the unit.
 First the bootloader and then the METALOT.hex.

-Update procedure with Parasite or Symbiote WAV file only after performing both calibrastions here under!
+Update procedure with Parasite or Symbiote WAV file only <B>after</B> performing both calibrations here under!

 - Unplug all CV inputs/outputs from the module.
 Connect the output of your audio interface/sound card to the Carrier audio input (5) input.
 Power on your modular system with the INT.
 OSC push-button pressed.
 The INT.
 OSC LED will blink in orange.